Consumer Education

 Partners in Caring seminar for faith leaders

-to bridge medical and ethical concepts with the spiritual aspects of end-of-life care, the program includes:
+Developed to bridge medical and ethical concepts with the spiritual aspects of end-of-life care,

 - concepts in setting goals for care near the end of life